Alfresco/docs-alfresco/sync-service/3.1/admin/index.md

         Note that the Virtual Topic and associated queue will be recreated automatically.

     2. Restore the repository database.
-See [Backing up and restoring the repository](https://docs.alfresco.com/5.2/concepts/backup-intro.html)(#LINK).
+See [Back up and restore the repository]({% link content-services/6.1/admin/backup-restore.md %}).

     3. Restore the Sync Service database using your database vendor's backup/restore tools.